-As more intersectional approaches are being developed in the investigation of autism disparities, researchers, educators, and care providers have begun embedding aspects of cultural competency and cultural humility into their respective practices.
-Cultural humility training encourages providers to reflect on their own beliefs, values and biases-explicit and implicit-through introspection, thus revealing the impact of their own culture on patients.14 Therefore, as opposed to cultural competency trainings, which are more content-oriented and aim to increase provider knowledge, confidence, and self-efficacy in communicating with diverse patients, cultural humility trainings are more process-oriented and aim to enhance provider capability to deliver patient-centered care.
-Given that some autism-related disparities arise from barriers at the familial, cultural (e.g., cultural perceptions of autism), and structural levels,15 the utilization of culturally competent and humble approaches are key in enhancing the ability of the workforce to provide optimal care, ideally leading to positive outcomes in the autism community.
-Further, the effect of the COVID-19 pandemic on research communities is discussed in greater detail in Question 7 and the COVID-19 chapters of the Strategic Plan.
-However, the availability of telehealth and remote avenues for service provision and research participation could potentially reduce barriers to access for many underrepresented and underserved populations.
-Future research and additional evidence are needed to shed light on the potential benefits of the research adaptations enacted as a result of the pandemic.
+Despite the heterogeneity of autism presentation and support needs, much of the autism research in previous decades had been conducted in mostly White, male, middle- to upper-class children with higher cognitive and language abilities.
+As more intersectional approaches are developed in the investigation of autism disparities, researchers, educators, and care providers have begun embedding aspects of cultural competency and cultural humility into their respective practices.
+Cultural humility training encourages providers to reflect on their own beliefs, values and biases-explicit and implicit-through introspection, thus revealing the impact of their own culture on patients.
+Therefore, as opposed to cultural competency trainings, which are more content-oriented and aim to increase provider knowledge, confidence, and self-efficacy in communicating with diverse patients, cultural humility trainings are more process-oriented and aim to enhance provider capability to deliver patient-centered care.
+Given that some autism-related disparities arise from barriers at the familial, cultural, and structural levels, the utilization of culturally competent and humble approaches are key in enhancing the ability of the workforce to provide optimal care, ideally leading to positive outcomes in the autism community.